Underrepresented in Medicine Visiting Student Scholarship

 Selection Process

 The UW Department of Ob-Gyn Underrepresented in Medicine Visiting Student Scholarship Application Committee reviews all applications.
-Selection is based on an individualized, holistic review of each application, including (but not limited to) the student's demonstrated personal integrity, commitment to service and civic/community engagement, persistence in and commitment to academic success, capacity to grow as a leader, and potential to excel in their field.
+Selection is based on an individualized review of each application, including (but not limited to) the student's demonstrated personal integrity, commitment to service and civic/community engagement, persistence in and commitment to academic success, capacity to grow as a leader, and potential to excel in their field.

 Timelines and Application